ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-08-22"
+lastupdated: "2017-09-27"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

 # Connecting to MPIO iSCSI LUNS on Microsoft Windows
-Before starting, make sure the host accessing the Block Storage volume has been authorized through the Portal:
+Before starting, make sure the host accessing the {{site.data.keyword.blockstoragefull}} volume has been authorized through the Portal:

-1. From the Block Storage listing page, click the **Actions** button associated with the newly provisioned volume, and click **Authorize Host**.
+1. From the {{site.data.keyword.Block Storage}} listing page, click the **Actions** button associated with the newly provisioned volume, and click **Authorize Host**.
 2. Select the desired host(s) from the list and click **Submit**; this authorizes the host(s) to access the volume.

-## Mounting Block Storage Volumes
+## Mounting {{site.data.keyword.blockstorageshort}} Volumes

-Following are the steps required to connect a Windows-based Bluemix Infrastructure compute instance to a multipath input/output (MPIO) Internet Small Computer System Interface (iSCSI) logical unit number (LUN).
+Following are the steps required to connect a Windows-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a multipath input/output (MPIO) Internet Small Computer System Interface (iSCSI) logical unit number (LUN).
 The example is based on Windows Server 2012.
 The steps can be adjusted for other Windows versions according to the operating system (OS) vendor documentation.

 ## High-level steps